BIGJRA/BIGJRA.github.io/reborn.md

 Grab a hidden *Red Shard* and drain the lava.
 Head up the ladder and immediately come back down.
 If it is still glowing, you can smash the pillar to get **Turtonator**.
 This is one of two possibilities of a randomly determined event.

 Back on B1F, you'll see that the lava has drained, so go into the empty pool and go down.
-Head down the ladder here, and you'll find a hidden *Charcoal*.
+Head down the ladder here, and you'll find a hidden *Charcoal* and a *Fire Stone*.
 If you didn't get Turtonator earlier, there will be a **Heatmor** here to catch.
-Back upstairs, jump down the hole in the pool to get a *Flame Orb* as well as the *Super-Heated Field Readout*.
+Back upstairs, jump down the hole in the floor to get a *Flame Orb* as well as the *Super-Heated Field Readout*.

 Head back to 1F, where the lava will now be drained as well.
 Follow the path up to 3F.
 A lava pool will force you to the left back to 2F, where you can drain the lava.
 Take the ladder to 1F then head to the left to drain it again.
 Finally, return to B1F then B2F to finish draining the lava as we did before.